raunakdoesdev/apple-infra/terraform/modules/base/README.md

 2. **Modules**:
    - **Redis Module**: Sets up a Redis instance using the provided VPC ID and subnet IDs.
    - **S3 Bucket Module**: Creates an S3 bucket.
-   - **Role Module**: Creates an IAM role with permissions to access the S3 bucket and use AWS Textract.
+   - **Role Module**: Creates an IAM policy with permissions to access the S3 bucket and use AWS Textract.
 The S3 bucket name is passed from the S3 bucket module to the role module.

 3. **Variables**:
    - `vpc_id`: A string variable that holds the VPC ID, with a default value.